tuananhphann/todolist/README.md

 - This is a simple to-do-list project that I created using Python
 - This project is a collection of the knowledge I learned during the past year in college.
 So, I'm pretty proud of it haha.
 - Some features: add, delete, update and show
+- The question is: How to use it?
+- Make sure that you have Python 3.6 or newer version.
+- Download this folder and run "main.py" file.